 Create and manage roles with Splunk Web

 You can assign roles to users that determine the level of access that those users have to the Splunk platform and the tasks that they can perform.
-The platform comes with a set of default roles, and you can also create your own custom roles that you can tailor to the needs of your organization.
+The platform comes with a set of default roles, and you can also create custom roles that you can tailor to the needs of your organization.

 Roles can contain one or more capabilities that provide access to specific parts of the Splunk platform.
 A user that has a role assigned to them receives all of the capabilities that are associated with the role.
 Roles can inherit capabilities from other roles.